karllhughes/learn/_posts/2020-09-12-technical-writing-rubric.md

 <!-- signup -->

-## The Draft.dev Rubric for Hiring Technical Writers
+## The Draft.dev Technical Writing Rubric
 As I started hiring more writers for [Draft.dev](https://draft.dev), I began refining a rubric that would allow me to evaluate them quickly and objectively.
 Today, I'm sharing this rubric with you so you can use it as a starting point for creating your own hiring rubric.

 Our rubric currently has ten attributes that fall within three broad categories.
 Each of these attributes has 3-4 levels we can use to compare writers.
 We use this rubric to decide which candidates to bring on during the hiring process and as an ongoing evaluation tool for our existing writers.
 This strategy helps us consistently provide high-quality technical work for our clients.